Elshaden/soap2json/README.md

 By Salah Elabbar

-### This Application converts and given SOAP request to Json Response
+### This Application converts any given SOAP request to Json Response

 #### By sending the url of the WSDL, this application coverts the WSDL schema into SOAP request
 #### send it and converts the response into json.